-Updated: October 12, 2024
+Updated: December 17, 2024

 Perhaps the least glamorous part of buying property is navigating the taxes and fees associated with the purchase, especially when buying property in a different country.
-However, property taxes in Portugal are not as daunting to deal with as you may first assume.
+Between the Stamp Duty of 0.8 percent, property purchase tax (IMT) of up to 10 percent, and immovable property tax (IMI) of 0.3 to 0.45 percent for urban properties, or 0.8 percent for rural properties, property taxes in Portugal can seem overwhelming.

-In this article, we will provide you with everything that you need to know concerning property taxes in Portugal.
-First, we will cover the property taxes that need to be paid at the time of purchase and then delve into the property ownership taxes the Portuguese tax authorities will need you to pay on an annual basis after you’ve bought your new property.
+In this article, we will provide you with everything that you need to know concerning property tax in Portugal.
+We break down the property taxes to be paid at the time of purchase and then delve into the property ownership taxes the Portuguese tax authorities impose on an annual basis after you’ve bought your new property.
+We’ll also look at taxes for rental properties, the Capital Gains Tax, and Portugal Inheritance Tax.

 Essentials for Property Taxes in Portugal: A NIF and Bank Account